 Analysis of Poem "Her Kind" by Anne Sexton

-Anne Sexton and Her Kind
+Anne Sexton and a Summary of Her Kind

 Her Kind is a short poem which, although not directly confessional, deals with the nature of the woman's role in life and the alienation that can bring.
 It has strong imagery, like that from a fairytale, and hints at death and sexuality.